simplworld/simpl-modelservice/README.md

 ### Running the profiler with users

+#### Profile users

+You can have workers that publish and call on WAMP as specific users.
+Using the `.call()` or `.publish()` methods, it can call or publish as the user associated with that worker.

-You can have the profiler spawn workers as specific users by passing a file with their emails using the `-u` option.
+You have the profiler spawn workers as specific users by passing a file with their emails using the `-u` option.

 Assuming you have a file called `myusers.txt` with the following content: